Sacraments

 Correct Model: Sacraments as Effective APIs

-// Sacraments are like APIs that actually perform operations
+// Sacraments are like APIs that perform real operations

 class SacramentAPI {